Synovial fluid analysis is also known as joint fluid analysis. It helps diagnose the cause of joint inflammation.

-A synovial fluid analysis is performed when there is pain, inflammation, or swelling in a joint or when there is an accumulation of fluid.
-Taking a sample of the fluid can help diagnose the exact problem that is causing the inflammation.
+A synovial fluid analysis is performed when pain, inflammation, or swelling occurs in a joint, or when there’s an accumulation of fluid with an unknown cause.
+Taking a sample of the fluid can help diagnose the exact problem causing the inflammation.
 If the cause of the joint swelling is known, a synovial fluid analysis or joint aspiration may not be necessary.

 A synovial fluid analysis may be mildly uncomfortable, but the whole process lasts only a few minutes.
 You might receive a local anesthesia to numb the area.
 You may feel a prick and burning sensation from the anesthesia at the site of entry.